Kajabi vs. MemberPress: a comparison

 MemberPress is an all-in-one membership plugin for WordPress designed to run your membership site.

-To be clear, the "all-in-one" terminology MemberPress uses here can be slightly misleading because you will likely need additional plugins, add-ons, and integrations, especially if you sell online courses to help you achieve your desired functionality.
+To be clear, the “all-in-one” terminology MemberPress uses here can be slightly misleading because you will likely need additional plugins, add-ons, and integrations to help you achieve your desired functionality.

-There's also a difference between a WordPress LMS plugin and a membership site plugin.
-A WordPress LMS plugin will have everything you need to run a fully functional, integrated membership site.
+There’s also a difference between a WordPress LMS plugin and a membership site plugin.
+A WordPress LMS plugin will have everything you need to run a fully functional, integrated online course membership site.

-As a standalone plugin, MemberPress meets the basic needs of running a membership site with protected content, and from that foundation, you can purchase additional add-ons and plugins to create a more enhanced experience.
+As a standalone plugin, MemberPress meets the basic needs of running a membership site or online course with protected content, and from that foundation, you can purchase additional add-ons and plugins to create a more enhanced experience.

 Some of these add-ons, plugins, and integrations are free, while others may come at an additional cost.